If you think fermented mushrooms sounds, well, unappetizing, think again. Walk with me a moment…

 “Well, are they good that way?”
 That’s when I had to admit that um, well, actually I’d never done it.

 Now I have.
-Turns out this is a popular way to preserve mushrooms all over the Slavic world, but I’d always been a little leery of it for vague reasons, mostly having to do with fears of listeria or heat-volatile mycotoxins that salting won’t denature.
+Turns out fermented mushrooms is a popular way to preserve them all over the Slavic world, but I’d always been a little leery of it for vague reasons, mostly having to do with fears of listeria or heat-volatile mycotoxins that salting won’t denature.

 A little research turned up that there indeed have been several poisonings related to the Russian method of salting mushrooms.
 Even my colleague Sandor Katz in his mega-awesome book The Art of Fermentation hesitates when writing about lacto-fermented mushrooms.